-Your wheels are easily one of the most important parts on your car.
-They move you forward and support the vehicle’s weight.
-Because wheels are such a crucial part of your car, it’s important to maintain them – including keeping them in proper alignment.
-Think of wheel alignment as someone’s shoulder popping out of its socket: It’ll hurt to move their arm and they’ll likely just feel off until it’s back in place.
+Your wheels are some of your car’s most important parts—they move you forward and support the vehicle’s weight.
+That’s why it’s important to keep them in proper alignment.
+Think of a wheel misalignment as someone’s shoulder popping out of its socket: It’ll hurt to move their arm, and they won’t be able to properly function until it’s back in place.

 Proper Alignment Saves You Money

-Preserving a proper wheel alignment is considered one of the most basic preventative maintenance tactics for your car.
-Poor wheel alignment causes uneven wear on your tires because it puts undue friction on certain wheels, or parts of a wheel, rather than spreading the load evenly.
-Uneven wear on your tires will require you to replace them more often, which can become very costly.
-Furthermore, your tires will have a higher risk of dangerous blowouts on the road.
+Preserving a proper wheel alignment is one of the most basic preventative maintenance tactics for your car.
+Poor wheel alignment causes uneven wear on your tires by putting undue friction on certain wheels, or parts of a wheel, rather than spreading the load evenly.
+Uneven tire wear will require you to replace them more often—which can become very costly.
+Your tires will also have a higher risk of dangerous blowouts on the road.

-Poor alignment can also wreck the suspension and steering systems of your car as they try to overcorrect for the misalignment issues.
-Damage to these systems is typically much more costly, and must be checked and repaired before a wheel alignment can be performed.
-The damage that misalignment causes also depletes fuel economy, meaning you’re spending more on gas.
+Poor alignment can even put your suspension and steering system at risk of damage as they try to overcorrect for the wheel misalignment.
+Suspension and steering system repairs can be even more expensive than tire replacements and must be checked and repaired before a wheel alignment can be performed.
+Misalignment can also deplete fuel economy, making you spend more on gas.

 Wheel Alignment Warning Signs

-Even if you are regularly checking your wheel alignment, you’ll need to be aware of the warning signs – because misalignment can happen anytime, and can be detrimental to the safety and longevity of your car.
+You should also be aware of the warning signs of a misalignment.
 If you notice any of the following while driving, get a wheel alignment service as soon as possible:

 Stay on The Straight and Narrow with Kennedy Transmissions